Introduction

 Java is a continuously evolving language that adds new features according to modern world needs and fixes any identified bugs or security vulnerabilities with every new release.

-As you may know that Java 7 is an old version that is officially announced as no longer supported.
+As you may know, Java 7 is an old version that is officially announced as no longer supported.
 So, it is highly recommended to use the latest version of Java or simply upgrade to Java 8 because ORDS 19.4 will not work with Java 7.

 Removed PDF Report Generation Functionality